 COP_b = Coefficient of Performance of the baseline unit.
-This data is found in the HVAC and Heat Pump verification summary table.
-For units < 65,000, SEER and HSPF/3.412 should be used for cooling and heating savings, respectively.
+This data is found in the HVAC and Heat Pumps table below.
+For units < 65,000 BtuH, SEER and HSPF/3.412 should be used in place of COP X 3.412 for cooling and heating savings, respectively.